lloydarnold/global-event-persistor/scrapers/README.md

 DB_ENDPOINT: endpoint for sending multiple entries to.
 Use http://localhost:3000/events/create-many for local, http://3.82.122.96:3000/events/create-many is the current URL for our backend.
 IS_FIPS: 1 for FIPS, 0 for no FIPS.
 ENTRIES_CAP: cap the number of entries being classified and sent to the database.
+CATEGORY_CLASSIFY: true for category classification and false for no classification.
+Remove category based classification if processing large amounts of data is more important than the categories of that data.

 [google]
 ACCOUNT_FILE: name of the service account file for Google BigQuery. service-account-file.json is the default.